 Try and do about 6 hours of walking per week, or 3 hours of jogging.
+This doesn’t mean all in one go obviously, you can break it down.
 It is great for your health in a number of ways.
-Not only will this help to counteract the effects of having a sedentary work/home life, it is also good for your cardiovascular system, weight loss and prevention of chronic diseases like Diabetes Type 2.
+It helps to counteract the effects of having a sedentary work/home life.
+It is also good for your cardiovascular system, weight loss and prevention of chronic diseases like Diabetes Type 2.
 Research indicates the maximum benefits for increased longevity occur after you expend more than 2,000 calories per week on exercise.
-Walking uses slightly more than 300 calories per hour so if you walk for 6 hours per week you will help reduce the risk of dying before your time.
+Walking uses slightly more than 300 calories per hour.
+So, if you walk for 6 hours per week you will help reduce the risk of dying before your time.
 (Sears 1995)

 If you are experiencing any type of musculoskeletal pain, get an ice pack straight on to help reduce painful inflammation.
 Wrap it in a tea-towel and place over the area that is sore for 20 minutes.
 Take it off for 40 minutes and then replace for 20 minutes and so on.

-If you are experiencing any aches or pains, please don’t ignore them.
+Please don’t ignore the warning signs if you are experiencing any aches or pains.
 Listen to your body, particularly if you have had an episode of back or neck pain (or any other pain) in the past.
-They may not amount to anything, and be nothing more than a nuisance, but they could also be the warning signs of something worse to come.
-It’s best to get these aches and pains checked out by a qualified practitioner (Chiropractor, Osteopath, Sports Therapist or Physiotherapist).
+They may not amount to anything, and be nothing more than a nuisance.
+But, they could also be the warning signs of something worse to come.
+It’s best to get these aches and pains checked out by a qualified practitioner (Chiropractor, Osteopath, Soft Tissue Therapist or Physiotherapist).
 They will be able to assess you and tell you whether they think you need treatment, or whether they think it will pass by of its own accord.

 Written by Sam Davies (MChiro DC)